calaldees/KaraKara/player2/README.md

 If you want to see the whole state for the app, you can double-click anywhere on the screen to open the settings menu, and then click the "Settings" heading to write the state to the debug console.

-## Developer Notes

-- The big screen is the source of truth for "track ended", who will send that message to the server.
-The podium will automatically move to the next track in the list and begin the auto-play countdown, but it will not send the "track ended" signal itself.